 A REPUTATION FOR EXCELLENCE

-Our firm’s principals have produced national television ads for five American presidential campaigns including President Obama’s.
+Our firm’s principals have produced national television ads for six American presidential campaigns including Presidents Biden and Obama.
 We’ve served as lead ad makers and strategists for campaigns in 48 states, and we have helped elect 11 U.S. senators, 12 U.S. governors and 69 members of the U.S. House of Representatives.
 We’ve also produced ads for two overseas parliamentary campaigns.

 See more of our highlighted ads below.

 In 2020, Putnam Partners was proud to be part of the team helping elect President Joe Biden and Vice President Kamala Harris through our work as the ad creator for Unite the Country – the longest serving Biden super pac that helped him win the South Carolina primary with advertising featuring Rep. Jim Clyburn, as well as the Super Tuesday contests and Michigan, Pennsylvania, Wisconsin and Arizona in the general election.
 We helped our 20-year client, North Carolina Governor Roy Cooper, win re-election in a state where Democrats lost the presidential and U.S. Senate campaigns.
 And we protected all of our incumbents, helping re-elect Representatives Chrissy Houlahan, Andy Kim, Elaine Luria, Carolyn Maloney, Joe Neguse, Elissa Slotkin, Jennifer Wexton, and Mayor Levar Stoney of Richmond.
 We also produced winning advertising for the DCCC and House Majority PAC – helping flip GA-07, one of only three campaigns to flip from red to blue, as well as helping defend Democratic incumbents in GA-06, VA-07 and IL-14.